This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine

 Interesting insights to learn how Sony accomplished their amazing success can be found in the book “Sony Style”.

-I also found a reference in the book, The History of Television, 1942 to 2000 by Albert Abramson on page 118, wherin the modified 3 beam Chromatron is called “Chromagnetron.”
+I also found a reference in the book, The History of Television, 1942 to 2000 by Albert Abramson on page 118, wherein the modified 3 beam Chromatron is called “Chromagnetron.”

 Based on the above, a bit of mystery surrounds the 7 inch Chromatron and why it was introduced, only to be replaced so quickly, within a few months.
 This writers opinion is that Sony engineers felt that they finally perfected the Chromatron in the form of the KV 7010U and wanted to demonstrate their technical expertise by marketing the 7 inch Chromatron in the United States, even though the Trinitron was nearly ready for production and because they were awaiting final patent approval.
 This and the fact that there was tremendous pressure by their shareholders and Sony dealers to introduce Sony’s first color television.
 Sony was years behind their competition trying to perfect the Chromatron when they could have easily adopted the standard RCA shadow mask system.
 As discussed earlier, Sony’s Chairman deemed the RCA system inferior and refused to imitate.
 Sony was a company of engineers as well as it’s co-founder Ibuka.
 Sony was an innovator as outlined in their founding prospectus.
 In the end, we believe that Sony could have continued marketing the Chromatron in the United States, but it would have made no sense for them to do so.
 They would need to continue paying royalty rights to Paramount or it’s successor and the Aperture Grill and associated components were easier to manufacture and similar to the fine wire selection grid, although not as efficient and Sony could patent their own exclusive Trinitron design which solved all the problems of the Chromatron.

 Known Sony 7 inch color televisions: